DonyaOS/Donya/README.md

 - [Team members](#team-members)
 - [License](#license)

-Donya Operating system, Yet Another Linux distro built using a package management system.
+Donya Operating System, Yet Another Linux distro built using a package management system.

 Unlike a binary software distribution, the source code is compiled locally according to the user's preferences and is often optimized for the specific type of computer.

 > This Linux distribution is not yet ready, we need the help of others. **Join the team by sending a message at [this issue](https://github.com/DonyaOS/Donya/issues/4)**

 ![Donya OS](images/demo.jpg)